Early Years: improving outcomes for disadvantaged children

 Evidence increasingly suggests that specialised training for early years staff is a more promising means of raising the quality of early years provision than either increasing the number of hours children attend or improving the physical environment.
 These practitioners have a critically important role in enabling the best possible outcomes for the children they work with, helping them to overcome the challenges and circumstances which may otherwise hold them back.
 We therefore support early years practitioners in our work with expert professional development to build and refine their skills.

-Our Early Years Professional Development Programme (EYPDP) supports early years practitioners working with disadvantaged and vulnerable children in pre-reception settings, helping them to improve their practice and children’s outcomes in language literacy and numeracy.
-In this two-year programme, we are working with 51 selected Local Authorities to recruit 1,500 pre-reception settings into continuous professional development (CPD) partnerships and identify skilled and experienced early years practitioners as CPD Champions.
+Our Early Years Professional Development Programme (EYPDP) supports early years practitioners working with disadvantaged and vulnerable children in pre-reception settings, helping them to improve their practice and children’s outcomes in communication and language, mathematics and PSED (Personal, Social and Emotional Development).
+In October 2022, we were delighted to be awarded the DfE’s contract to continue to deliver the EYPDP, now moving into its third phase and available throughout England.

 , Unlocking Talent, Fulfilling Potential; Department for Education; 2017.